Introducing Ultimate Vegan Chocolate Tart!

 So, what do we have here?
 First, a gluten-free vanilla pastry crust, then a fudgy layer of brownie followed by a rich dark chocolate ganache, and finally, a salted caramel chocolate frosting cream.
 This tart is insanely good.
-Super chocolatey, loaded with different textures and flavors, it’s the ultimate chocolate tart(let)!
+Super chocolatey, and loaded with different textures and flavors, it’s the ultimate chocolate tart(let)!

 Let’s make it!

 Before starting, here is a little disclaimer: If you are looking for a quick dessert, you might pass this one as it requires some time to make all the different layers.
 Okay, with that being said, let’s start!

 We start by making the crust that consists of a mix of oat flour and almond flour.
 Coconut oil gives it a flaky texture, and maple syrup brings sweetness.
 If you don’t want the subtle coconut flavor, use deodorized coconut oil.

 Combine all the ingredients in a mixing bowl to form a dough, then press it down into small 4-inch tart rings.
 The dough cannot be rolled out, so you will have to shape it into each ring.
 This is the step that will take the longest.

 I made small tartlets here, but feel free to double the recipe if you want to make a large one.

 Next, bake for about 15 minutes or until golden brown!